 Do you have classes for beginners?
 Yes!
 All of our programs offer instruction for beginners, as well as for our more advanced students.
 Please visit our class schedule page for specifics.

 What will I need for training/safety equipment?
 For our Brazilian Jiu-Jitsu program, you will need to purchase a Brazilian Jiu-Jitsu Gi (also referred to as a Kimono).
 For our Muay Thai program, you will need a Muay Thai Program T- Shirt, a pair of Muay Thai shorts, and 16 oz. boxing gloves.
 You may also wish to purchase a groin protector, shin pads/guards, and a mouthpiece, but those are only required for students who spar.
 We have high-quality gear very competitively-priced for sale at the Academy.
-If we are sold out of what you need, or if you would prefer another type of gear than what we have in stock, check out our links page for links to good Martial Arts gear companies.

 What are your classes like?
 A typical Brazilian Jiu-Jitsu class starts with a warm-up, drills, and a stretch for about 15 minutes.
 We then go into technique, where you learn and practice with a partner for 1 hour.
 At the end of the technique portion, we do a review of the techniques, and answer any questions about the lesson.
 From there, the class becomes an “open mat” where students continue practicing and drilling techniques, or practice in controlled sparring.
 The open mat portion of class is optional, but most students stick around to practice or spar.